xqbase/xqwlight/README.md

-# xqwlight
+# XiangQi Wizard Light
-XiangQi Wizard Light - a Simple but Strong XiangQi (Chinese Chess) AI Algorithm written in C++, Java, JavaScript and ActionScript
+a Simple but Strong XiangQi (Chinese Chess) AI Algorithm written in C++, Java, JavaScript and ActionScript